|Birthname||Tallulah Brockman Bankhead|

 |Astrology data||11°20' 17°35 Asc.
 29°00'|

-American actress on stage and film who was celebrated from the '20s for her electric and throaty performances, as well as a lusty life-style offstage.
+American stage and screen actress who was celebrated from the 1920s for her electric and throaty performances, as well as a lusty life-style offstage.
 Starring in London from 1923, her performances on-stage and off made her the toast of the town for seven years.
-Upon returning to the U.S. in 1930, she resumed her stage career and signed a film contract with Paramount.
-Her film and TV work were less memorable than her stage performances.
-Bankhead's autobiography, "Tallulah," was published in 1952.
+Her fame as an actress was ensured in 1924 when she played Amy in Sidney Howard's They Knew What They Wanted.
+The show won the 1925 Pulitzer Prize.

 - lover relationship with Carstairs, Joe (born 1 February 1900)